-Other things that affect our “discounting” includes our gender.
+Other things that affect our “discounting” includes gender.
 Men seem to discount faster – meaning they seem to be less patient and require a greater difference between the short and long-term award value.
 This can play an important part in our programs if we have a large percentage of either male or female participants.
 This is one key reason we need to know the demographics of our audience.

 Also, using dates instead of time frames decreases the amount of the discount.
 Telling people the award will be delivered on November 7th versus saying it will be delivered in four weeks (even if November 7th is in four weeks) reduces the amount people will discount the reward.

 Temporal Discounting and the Hyperbolic Curve

 Temporal discounting follows a “hyperbolic” curve.
-Don’t ask me to get into the math (I trust Wikipedia on this one), but what it means is…
+Don’t ask us to get into the math (trust Wikipedia on this one), but what it means is…

 People will discount the award less when both options are far enough in the future.
 If we offer 20 burgers in 10 weeks versus 21 burgers in 20 weeks, our brains now will think waiting the extra 10 weeks for one more burger is worth it.
 Our weird discounting brain assumes, “if I need to wait anyway, I might as well take the larger award.”